Gratitude through All Seasons: When Sadness Reigns

 But one of the most important ways I experienced gratitude was through a keen awareness of my everyday surroundings.
 And those are what I wish to share with you today in this Thanksgiving postcard from my wood.
 It was the little things that got me through the darkest days.
 You can learn about them, below.

 These images tell the story of what much of my wood looks like—all the way to the San Francisco Bay—an area largely untouched, minus a few cows.
 I'm amazed open space like this still exists in an area comprise of 7.2 million people.

 John Muir's house

-Less than a quarter of a mile from our house, the humble, yet stately, home of John Muir stands as a gateway to this open space.
+Less than a quarter of a mile from our house, the humble yet stately home of John Muir stands as a gateway to this open space.
 I like to imagine him walking in these hills, when he wasn't writing in his study, exploring the wilderness or tending to the family fruit ranch.

-Yet, splendor sometimes comes in small packages.
+Though splendor sometimes comes in small packages.
 This is Hamilton, my neighbor's dog, who unassumingly walks into our living room, or any neighbor's living room, for that matter, invited or not.
 After all, he knows he's special and assumes everyone else thinks so too.
 Besides, his neighborhood is filled with so many places to explore.

-So, these are the wonders of my wood - my neighborhood nestled against the hills, where John Muir walked, wild turkeys dash and strut with a prehistoric rhythm and Hamilton amuses and inspires with his "of course I can" spirit.
+So, these are the wonders of my wood—my neighborhood nestled against the hills, where John Muir walked, wild turkeys dash and strut with a prehistoric rhythm and Hamilton amuses and inspires with his "Of course I can" spirit.

 "The ship of my life may or may not be sailing on calm and amiable seas.
 The challenging days of my existence may or may not be bright and promising.
 Stormy or sunny days, glorious or lonely nights, I maintain an attitude of gratitude.
 If I insist on being pessimistic, there is always tomorrow.
 Today I am blessed."
 Maya Angelou (source, goodreads.com)